the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ## Hello JavaScript

-*If you have any trouble with the following setup, you can also watch this video as introduction.
-TODO*
+- TODO video to follow optionally, where to dowqnload vs code, node, how create a project folders folder, how to create a project folder, how to open vscode for this folder, how to write javascriopt, how to open the command line, how to riun the code, optionally how to run cocde in browser, how to run code in codesandbox

 Developers spend most of their time in a software where they can write code.
 This software is usually called **editor** or **IDE** (integrated development environment).
 I will use both terms interchangeably throughout this book.
-To get you started, we will install and use the most popular one called Visual Studio Code (VSCode).
-So as first step in your career as a JavaScript developer, head over to [VSCode's website](https://code.visualstudio.com), download it, and install it.
-Afterward start it as your favorite new place where you will spend most your time as a developer.
+To get you started, we will install and use the most popular one called Visual Studio Code (VS Code).
+So as first step in your career as a JavaScript developer, head over to [VS Code's website](https://code.visualstudio.com), download it, and install it.
+Afterward start it as your hopefully favorite new place where you will spend most your time as a developer.

 Usually JavaScript runs in the browser and thus you should not need to install anything else to execute it.
 And that's what we will do once we put JavaScript together with HTML and CSS later in this book.
 However, to kick things off, we will take a different approach by learning *only* JavaScript *without* HTML/CSS *outside* of the browser: entering Node.js -- the JS runtime for the backend.

 Starting things off with Node.js does not mean that you will learn server-side JavaScript, that you will become a backend developer, or that you will not run JavaScript in the browser eventually.
 It just means that we will establish a learning environment where you can learn *only* JavaScript without any displayed (also called **rendered**) HTML/CSS in the browser.
 Instead, you will write code, execute it with a command, and see its plain output.
 Later in this book though, we will switch over to the common client-side JavaScript which is executed in the browser with HTML and CSS.

-As second step in your career as a JavaScript developer, you need to install Node.js to execute only JavaScript from within VSCode.
+Hence as second step in your career as a JavaScript developer, you need to install Node.js to execute only JavaScript from within VS Code.
 Head over to [Node's website](https://nodejs.org/en), download the latest recommended release, and install it.
-After it has been installed, open VSCode and enable the **intergated terminal** (also called terminal, command line, or command line interface (CLI) -- which I will use interchangeably throughout this book).
+After it has been installed, open VS Code and open there the **intergated terminal** (also called terminal, command line, or command line interface (CLI) -- which I will use interchangeably throughout this book).
 On the command line, type the following command which should output your current Node version if you have installed it correctly:

 {title="Command Line",lang="text"}
 ~~~~~~~
 node --version
 ~~~~~~~

 What's missing is a physical place on your machine for your first JavaScript project.
 Open up your Finder (MacOS), File Explorer (Windows), or your equivalent on Linux and create a folder (e.g. folder with the name "LearnJavaScript") for your first project somewhere (e.g. folder with the name "Projects") where you want to keep all your future JavaScript projects.
-After creating this folder, open VSCode and open the folder of your new project with it.
+After creating this folder, open VS Code and open the folder of your new project with it.
 There create a new file with the name *index.js* and fill it with the following content:

 {title="index.js",lang="javascript"}
 ~~~~~~~
 console.log('Hello JavaScript');
 ~~~~~~~

-With VSCode and Node, you are good to go to execute your first JavaScript.
-Open the integrated terminal (most often I will call it command line in the future) in VSCode and type:
+With VS Code and Node, you are good to go to execute your first JavaScript.
+Open the integrated terminal (most often I will call it command line in the future) in VS Code and type:

 {title="Command Line",lang="text"}
 ~~~~~~~
 node index.js
 ~~~~~~~

-Node should run your server-side JavaScript file and should output "Hello JavaScript" on the command line.
+Node should run your (server-side) JavaScript file and should output "Hello JavaScript" on the command line.
 In the future, whenever you change code in your JavaScript file, run the node command again.
 Congratulations, you have executed your first code in JavaScript.

 ### Exercises:

-* Learn to use [VSCode](https://code.visualstudio.com/learn), apply a [custom theme](https://code.visualstudio.com/docs/getstarted/themes) for a more personal touch, and make VSCode to your second home!
+* Learn to use [VS Code](https://code.visualstudio.com/learn), apply a [custom theme](https://code.visualstudio.com/docs/getstarted/themes) for a more personal touch, and make VS Code to your second home!
+* Optional: Read more about [how I set up my development environment](https://www.robinwieruch.de/developer-setup/).

 ## Values and Variables

 Imagine you are about to move from one city to another city and you have to pack all your stuff.
 You gather a bunch of boxes for all your belongings and label them with their content.
 This way, when you unpack these boxes later, you know what's in there without opening them.
 Values and variables in programming are similar to this analogy.
 While values are all your belongings in these boxes, the variables are the labels which mark the boxes.

 Values and variables are the most fundamental building blocks in JavaScript (and other programming languages).
 A value is a representation of data (any piece of information).
 For example, the previously used "Hello JavaScript" is a value.
 Since we have put it into a `console.log()` statement, it's printed for us.
 The same would happen for printing my name as value.
-Change the code accordingly and run it again with `node index.js` on the command line.
+Change the code accordingly and run it again with `node index.js` on the command line:

 {title="index.js",lang="javascript"}
 ~~~~~~~